lueenavarro/attendance-tracker/README.md

   password: "",
   database: "attendance"
 });`
+- Connect the Arduino.
+Change the COM port in driver.js <br/>(Open Arduino IDE then go to Tools > Port.
+You can check which COM port the Arduino is connected to)<br />
+ `const port = new SerialPort('COM7', {
+  baudRate: 9600
+}); // change COM7 to the COM port where device is connected `

 ## Uploading the code to Arduino
 (since the code is already uploaded to the device, you may skip this part)